 Anyway, I applied to the National Christmas Tree Lighting lottery with my first choice being in the seated area and second choice in the standing area.
 After a few weeks of waiting, an email arrived indicating I was selected for the standing area.
 I was over the moon!

 My parents have never been to Washington, D.C., before and this was the perfect introduction to the nation’s capital, except for the cold.
-Along with the National Christmas Tree Lighting Ceremony, we took in some of the D.C. sites and that’s for another post.
+Along with the National Christmas Tree Lighting Ceremony, we made good use of our 48 hours in Washington, D.C.

 Hurry Up and Wait